Palau Royal Resort and Sam’s Tours

 Tel.
 No: + 680-488-6920 / Fax No: + 680-488-6922

 Telecommunications: Kids Sea Camp guests will be able to call home whenever necessary.
 International direct dialing is readily available using Calling Cards from Palau National Communications Corporation (PNCC).
 Cards are available at Sam’s Tours and many other business establishments.
-Internet access is non-essential at Sam’s Tours and Palau Royal Resort.
+Internet access is free and available at Sam’s Tours and Palau Royal Resort.

 Mobile phone service (GSM 900) is available on the island.
 However, international roaming is not possible, and phones will not operate without a SIM card purchased (or rented) locally.